wqvi/lwjgl2-wayland/README.md

 Compilation
 -----------

-LWJGL requires a JDK and Ant installed to compile, as well as your platforms native compiler, such as GCC, to compile the JNI.
-Additionally you will need to install the SDL2 package and GLEW package.
+LWJGL requires JDK-8 and Ant installed to compile, as well as your platforms native compiler, such as GCC, to compile the JNI.
+Additionally you will need to install the SDL2 and libepoxy packages.

 ```
 user@host ~/lwjgl2-wayland $ ant